thanniq/work-blog/content/posts/tasks-ai-can-solve.md

 series = ["Explain like I'm 5"]
 +++

+## Algorithms and AI systems

 An algorithm is a set of instructions to solve a problem or perform an action.
-The flow would be something like - `Inputs => Process => Outputs`
+The flow would be something like - `Inputs => Process => Outputs`.

 Algorithms in computer science have a rigid, input-output behaviour.
 AI algorithms learn by themselves to produce better outputs.

 <!--more-->

-See [all notes](https://blog.thanni.co/artificial-intelligence-fundamentals/) on this series

 An AI system encompasses the inputs, AI algorithm, hardware, database, outputs and more.

+## Acquiring Data

+More than just acquiring data, AI learn and reason from data to give output in form of decisions and insights.

+AI collects data through sensors, emulating human senses.
+Then it transforms these perceptions into data.

+- **NLP and audio**: capturing speech, sounds
+- **Computer vision**: satellite images, fingerprint, etc
+- **Robotics and sensors**: temperature, touch, motion, gravity, etc

+Most AI applications today rely on datasets that are automatically collected.

+## Learning from Data

+With machine learning, AI learn from data to identify patterns, make predictions, clusters and classifications.
+Machine learning do these with different techniques:

+- Supervised learning
+- Unsupervised learning
+- Reinforcement learning

+### Supervised Learning

+**Classification**: There's binary classification (male/female) and multi-class classification, which considers several mutually exclusive factors.
+During supervised learning, data annoation is employed to label data.
+Decision tree, support vector machine and random forest are examples of supervised learning models.

+**Regression**: Deals with quantitative data, where models are built on mathematical computation.
+An example is looking at a house attributes to determine its price.

+**Time series forecasting**: Training models to predict values based on its past behaviour.

+### Unsupervised Learning

+**Clustering**: Subgroups of data with similar charateristics

+**Anomaly detection**: Detecting abnormal data observation e.g unauthorized card txns

+**Association rule discovery**: Identify common occurences in txn data

+### Reinforcement Learning

+Learning by experience through trial and error.

+## Deep Learning

+Models built on neural networks.
+They solve extremely challenging tasks that may be hard to solve by classical ML models.

+👉🏽 See [all notes](https://blog.thanni.co/artificial-intelligence-fundamentals/) in this series

+<mark>Learning in progress</mark>